I ended up watching the ball drop.

 I’m not sure if he appreciated it.

-I took a hot wash‑up in the cold house, gritted my teeth, and took Ms. Turtle outside.
+I took a boiling hot shower in a very cold house, gritted my teeth, and took Ms. Turtle outside.

-I came in, curled up in my fuzzy, not‑so‑warm blanket, and did a bit of designing until the house woke up.
+I came in, curled up in my fuzzy, yet oddly not very warm, blanket, and did a bit of designing until the house woke up.

-I don’t have Paint Shop Pro (PSP) anymore, and I can guarantee I’ve forgotten most of what I learned.
+I just don’t have Paint Shop Pro anymore, and I can guarantee you I’ve forgotten everything I learned.

-I’m lucky I still remember just enough coding to keep this blog designed.
+I’m lucky that I still remember just enough coding to keep this blog designed.

-Once my housemates were awake and had eaten breakfast, we hit the road.
+Once we were up and had breakfast, we hit the road.

-Oddly enough, there was very little traffic going to M., and very few people in the stores.
+Oddly enough, we encountered very little traffic going to Morristown, and there were very few people in the stores.

-I guess it’s a holiday, and a lot of people were still recovering from last night’s partying.
+I guess it was a holiday, and a lot of people were still recovering from last night’s partying; some may have just decided to stay home.

 I did feel bad, though.